 Tomb45 is another newbie in the wet shaving community with the tagline “designed by Barbers for Barbers.”

 Their product contains Aloe Vera and vitamin E that moisturize, soothe and replenish skin.
 It’s also one of the cheapest options in this list at just a little under $10 for an 8-ounce squeezable bottle.

 If it’s something that barber’s use then it has got to be good.
 And you’ll see in the reviews that Barbers give this product a thumbs-up!

-And feedback has been positive.
-Men say that this shave gel provides very good protection – blade slides smoothly.
+And the feedback has been positive.
+Men say that this shave gel provides excellent protection – blade slides smoothly.
 Being transparent helps a lot if you use a straight razor see what you’re doing.

-When it comes to using organic ingredients, a few brands is as popular as Dr. Bonner.
-Their shave soap/gel contains an USDA certified all-organic ingredient list that fits anyone looking for such.
+When it comes to using organic ingredients, a few brands are as popular as Dr. Bonner.
+Their shave soap/gel contains a USDA certified all-organic ingredient list that fits anyone looking for such.

-However despite the all-natural content some men found that this product lacks lubrication.
-Using a shaving brush helps create a richer lather but if you don’t have a shaving brush then opt for the other options in this list.
+However, despite the all-natural content, some men found that this product lacks lubrication.
+Using a shaving brush helps create a more luxurious lather but if you don’t have a shaving brush then opt for the other options in this list.

 The Aloe content helps moisturize skin and relieve irritation thanks to its antiseptic properties.

 It also contains carrageenan that the manufacturer says soothes and heals but EWG says that this is a fragrance and hair conditioning agent.
 Two other ingredients – Eucalyptus and Rosemary extract also provides some relief to irritation.